Canon R6 vs Fujifilm GFX 50R

 The Canon R6 and the Fujifilm GFX 50R both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the Canon R6 and the GFX 50R write their files to SDXC cards.
+Concerning the storage of imaging data, both the R6 and the GFX 50R write their files to SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Moreover, both cameras support UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s).

 Connectivity comparison